open-sdr/openwifi/doc/README.md

 4|band and channel number setting|see enum openwifi_band in hw_def.h. it will be set automatically by Linux. normally you shouldn't set it
 11|max number of retransmission in FPGA|normally number of retransmissions controlled by Linux in real-time.
 If you write non-zeros value to this register, it will override Linux real-time setting
 19|CSMA enable/disable|3758096384(0xe0000000): disable, 3:enable
-20|tx slice 0 cycle length in us|for length 50ms, you set 49999
-21|tx slice 0 cycle start time in us|for start at 10ms, you set 10000
-22|tx slice 0 cycle end   time in us|for end   at 40ms, you set 39999
-23|tx slice 1 cycle length in us|for length 50ms, you set 49999
-24|tx slice 1 cycle start time in us|for start at 10ms, you set 10000
-25|tx slice 1 cycle end   time in us|for end   at 40ms, you set 39999
 27|FPGA packet filter config|check openwifi_configure_filter in sdr.c. also [mac80211 frame filtering](https://www.kernel.org/doc/html/v4.9/80211/mac80211.html#frame-filtering)
 28|BSSID address low  32bit for BSSID filtering|normally it is set by Linux in real-time automatically 29|BSSID address high 32bit for BSSID filtering|normally it is set by Linux in real-time automatically